-We have to admit that we are no expert in Angel Investing, nor do we have related experience.
+We have to admit that we are no experts in Angel Investing, nor do we have related experience.

 As retail investors, we are more competent in evaluating the value of established businesses or picking companies that are more likely to bring us profit.

-We thank experienced Angel Investor, Mr Lim Der Shing for his help in producing this guide.
+We would like to take this opportunity to thank experienced Angel Investor, Mr Lim Der Shing for his help in producing this guide.